 - The services on offer are the right ones and meet your needs

-- The voice young people with SEN/D are heard by all youth forums
+- The voices of young people with SEND are heard in all youth forums

 We’ll be reaching out through schools, colleges and other places where young people go.
 Look out for your chance to have your say.